jaygokhale/TechConnectCopilot/00-infrastructure/README.md

 ## Steps to deploy to azure

 1. Install az cli using the distribution of your choice from the link below.
+Here are instructions on how to install the azure CLI. https://learn.microsoft.com/en-us/cli/azure/install-azure-cli .
+If the Azure Cli is already installed you can check with az --version.
 2. After install, do az cli --use-device-login.
 This will display a link and a code.
 Copy the link to your browser and enter the code.
 This will authenticate you to your azure account.
 3.  run the following command to create a resource group.
 Replace the values in <> with your own values. az group create --name <your-resource-group-name> --location <your-location>